replab/replab/sphinx/development/doctests.rst

 For now, we support the following types in the expected output.

 - Single line strings, i.e. row char vectors.
-In the expected output, they must be between quotes, and quotes in the string should be doubled (as in the standard Matlab string syntax).
+In the expected output, they must be between single quotes as in ``'between quotes'``, and quotes in the string should be doubled (as in the standard Matlab string syntax: ``'String with a ''double'' quote'``).

 - Scalar logical or double values, which are parsed using ``eval``.